tamdaz/cruml/README.md

 ## Examples

-For example, to generate a diagram with Crystal files in the `src/models` directory:
+For example, to generate a diagram with Crystal files from the `src/models` directory:

 ```sh
 bin/cruml generate --path="src/models"